Dividend Champion At An Insane Discount: A Rarity In A Market Full Of Overpriced Junk

 Expectations

-I expect FFO growth to bounce back strong next year.
-That doesn’t require a great deal of brilliance, they had some non-recurring charges that were included in FFO for this year.
+I expect FFO growth to bounce back strongly next year.
+That doesn’t require a great deal of brilliance - the company had some non-recurring charges that were included in FFO for this year.

-We can exclude them and use AFFO instead to get a more streamlined number:
+We can exclude them and use AFFO instead to get a more streamlined number.

 I expect AFFO growth to be mediocre, but mediocre is just fine.
 The company carries a 5.4% dividend yield and a 9.6% AFFO yield.
-That means they are very easily covering their dividend:
+That means it is very easily covering its dividend.

-As SKT sees income from their new properties, it should provide another boost to AFFO because it provides more malls to lease.
+As SKT sees income from its new properties, it should provide another boost to AFFO because it provides more malls to lease.
 Even if comparable store NOI is very pedestrian, the increase in total properties will be a big help.

-Further, SKT has the insight to not approve new major redevelopments.
-A year ago, with the share price much higher, they were undertaking those projects:
+Further, the REIT has the insight to not approve new major redevelopments.
+A year ago, with the share price much higher, it was undertaking those projects.

-With the share price so low, SKT can simply buy back shares to grow AFFO per share materially faster than they could through new developments.
+With the share price so low, SKT can simply buy back shares to grow AFFO per share materially faster than it could through new developments.
 If you’re focused only on the “total value” of the company, that might sound like financial engineering.

 I’m focused on “total returns” (change in price + dividends), but I know both of those will depend on something else.
-Primarily, those will both be a function of AFFO per share.
+Primarily, they will both be a function of AFFO per share.
 When AFFO per share is growing, the company can afford higher dividends.
 As long as the dividend is easily covered and growing, as it has been for about 25 years...

 ...
 I can afford to wait.
-I will gladly receive my dividends from SKT and Altria Group (MO).
-If either has a massive price jump like Philip Morris (PM) over the last year I could change my view from a buy to a hold.
-MO is in the strong buy range.
-I don’t believe big tobacco is about to suddenly be wiped out.
-If the FDA wanted to take aim at products destroying American health, they would be going after the Big Mac.
+I will gladly receive my dividends from SKT and Altria Group (NYSE:MO).
+If either has a massive price jump like Philip Morris (NYSE:PM) over the last year, I could change my view from a Buy to a Hold.
+MO is in the Strong Buy range.
+I don’t believe Big Tobacco is about to suddenly be wiped out.
+If the FDA wanted to take aim at products destroying American health, it would be going after the Big Mac.

-SKT is a buy.
+SKT is a Buy.

 My thoughts on SKT buying back shares

 The fear of mall REITs got pretty intense over the summer, and I like to see management of SKT punishing the “shorts” by buying back common shares.
-Management knows their WACC (weighted average cost of capital).
+Management knows the WACC (weighted average cost of capital).
 If the common shares are getting too cheap, management should be repurchasing shares rather than working on major new projects.

 SKT’s projects were in the planning for quite a while.
 They were not split-second decisions.
-When management decided to invest in building the new center in Fort Worth, Texas, they did not have the option to repurchase shares at anywhere near the current price.
-About a year ago shares of SKT were trading over $40.
+When management decided to invest in building the new center in Fort Worth, Texas, it did not have the option to repurchase shares at anywhere near the current price.
+About a year ago, shares of SKT were trading over $40.

-In the second quarter, the option to repurchase shares at an exceptionally low cost was available to them, and management bought back a staggering 1.5 million shares.
+In the second quarter, the option to repurchase shares at an exceptionally low cost was available to management, and it bought back a staggering 1.5 million shares.
 Fully diluted, there are about 100 million outstanding.
 That’s counting the other securities (Class A) that can convert.
 Buying back 1.5% in a quarter is absolutely massive.
 It is fast enough to concern me a little, but I think management deserves a little faith.
-The REIT achieved dividend aristocrat status despite a great recession that wasn’t particularly kind to malls:
+The REIT achieved Dividend Aristocrat status despite a great recession that wasn’t particularly kind to malls.

-They maintain a defensive stance, so when they go buying back 1.5% of total outstanding shares, it matters a great deal.
-They got a great price as well, with a weighted average at $26.25.
-Since guidance is for $2.425 in AFFO (range $2.40 to $2.45), they were buying shares back at only 10.82x AFFO.
-Since they have new properties opening and are reducing shares outstanding, I expect AFFO growth for 2018.
+Management maintains a defensive stance, so when it goes buying back 1.5% of total outstanding shares, it matters a great deal.
+It got a great price as well, with a weighted average at $26.25.
+Since guidance is for $2.425 in AFFO (range $2.40-2.45), management was buying shares back at only 10.82x AFFO.
+Since the company has new properties opening and is reducing shares outstanding, I expect AFFO growth for 2018.

 In closing

 SKT has seen a massive drop in price, bringing it well into my buy zone.
 The company easily covers the dividend with AFFO per share, and the reconciliations are first class.
-The REIT has additional properties coming online and a major expansion that should drive growth in AFFO for 2018.
+The REIT has additional properties coming on-line and a major expansion that should drive growth in AFFO for 2018.
 SKT should continue to see strong growth.
-Over the next several quarters, SKT will outperform analysts believing the current prices make sense.
+Over the next several quarters, it will outperform analysts believing the current prices make sense.
 They do not make sense.
 SKT quite literally beat a recession and continues to see growth.

 Click The REIT Forum to sign up for:

-- Actionable buy and sell target prices
+- Actionable buy and sell target prices.

-- Best research on preferred shares and REITs
+- Best research on preferred shares and REITs.

-- Best reviews on the site – 284/285 stars
+- Best reviews on the site - 284/285 stars.

-- You get instant actionable SMS alerts
+- You get instant actionable SMS alerts.

-- Sign up before November 1st, 2017 to lock in at $370/year
+- Sign up before November 1st, 2017, to lock in at $370/year.

 Disclosure: I am/we are long SKT, MO, PM.